Cyclone Pam: Kiribati

 Bavi and Pam caused severe weather including swells, heavy rain and strong winds to be reported within Kiribati between 8–11 March.
+Significant damage occurred in Tarawa due to swells, including to major causeways and strong winds struck outlying atolls.

 Vanuatu

 By 12 March, the National Disaster Management Office in Vanuatu activated all emergency operation centres in the country.
 Officials reported difficulty in contacting outlying islands where there was poor infrastructure.
 In those areas, they advised residents to identify nearby shelters in case evacuation was necessary.
 Across the country, residents spent the day on 12 March stocking up on supplies for the storm.
 The International Federation of Red Cross and Red Crescent Societies stated volunteers were on standby for assessments in Fiji, the Solomon Islands, and Vanuatu once the storm passed.
 Supplies of water and water purification systems were pre-positioned for the countries.
 Acting director of the Vanuatu National Disaster Management Office, Peter Korisa, warned that should Pam strike the capital of Port Vila it could be worse than Cyclone Uma in 1987 which killed 50 people and caused US$150 million in damage.

 The death toll from Cyclone Pam is uncertain, with totals from the Vanuatu Government and United Nations differing.
-According to Vanuatu, 11 people lost their lives as a direct result of Pam.
+According to Vanuatu, 11 people died as a direct result of Pam.
 Four others died at Vila Central Hospital shortly after the storm's passage, though these are considered indirectly related.
 According to the United Nations, a total of 16 people were killed.
 In the immediate aftermath, media outlets indicated unconfirmed reports of 44 casualties in the many villages destroyed by the storm; however, these claims were never substantiated.